Woman fatally shot by officers in police department parking lot after chase - NewsBreak

 Shortly around 11:30 p.m.
 Tuesday, police in Greenwood, just south of Indianapolis, were called to an intersection regarding a suspected intoxicated driver.

-The driver, a woman, then proceeded to head to the Greenwood Police Department just 2 miles away.
+The driver, a woman, then proceeded to head to the Greenwood Police Department just two miles away.

 Officers blocked all exits to the department’s parking lot while the woman drove recklessly, hitting several police cars and nearly striking officers as she tried to escape, police said.